coreshop/CoreShop/README.md

 For example take a look at the pimcore-payunity Plugin: [https://github.com/dpfaffenbauer/pimcore-payunity](https://github.com/dpfaffenbauer/pimcore-payunity)

-# Carrier
-Carriers can be extended with your own plugin.
-For more information take a look at the Demo implementation: [https://github.com/dpfaffenbauer/coreshop-carrier-custom](https://github.com/dpfaffenbauer/coreshop-carrier-custom)

-To implement a new Carrier you need to extend the class CoreShop\Model\Carrier.

 # GeoIP v2
 CoreShop can use GeoIP to locate visitors countries using IP-Addresses.